-Use the conjunction at the end of each line to join these sentences.
+Use the conjunction at the end of each line to join these sentences

-ose the conjunction at the cha of each line to join these sentences. because then before but The Grade 4 class was rewarded.
+Ose the conjunction i at the end of each line to join these senter ices. because then before but The Grade 4 class was rewarded.
 The Grade 4 class improved their marks. because They looked for their teacher.
 They asked a policewoman for help. before Nomsa liked the merry-go-round.
 She preferred the big wheel. but Ann did well in Maths.
-She did well in language. and

-They did well in Grade 4.
+She did well in language. and They did badly in Grade 3.
+They did well in Grade 4. then